Josh Naylor Preview, Player Props: Guardians vs. Twins

 Josh Naylor At The Plate

-- In 42 games this season (43.3%), Naylor has picked up an RBI, and in 20 of those games (20.6%) he had more than one.
-He has also driven in three or more of his team's runs in 10 contests.
+- Naylor has had at least one RBI in 42.9% of his games this year (42 of 98), with more than one RBI 20 times (20.4%).
+He has also accounted for three or more of his team's runs in 10 contests.

+- He has scored in 32 of 98 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.